 Prior to assuming the interim role, she served as Deputy Chief Information Officer since mid-2014, overseeing enterprise-wide technology services offered by the Office of the Chief Information Officer (OCIO), including Applications, Data and Analytics, Infrastructure, Architecture, End User Support, and Managed IT Services.
 In this role she also served as fiscal agent for OH-TECH, which includes OhioLINK, OARnet and the Ohio Supercomputer Center.

 At the university level, Diane works with OSU leadership on governance and policy issues and has led University-wide initiatives on things such as negotiating enterprise-wide cloud services contracts for research, modernizing university technology policies and streamlining administrative operations with solutions such as electronic signatures.

 Beyond Ohio State, Diane is an active participant in the Big Ten Academic Alliance, she serves as a member of the Intra-University Council of Ohio, the State of Ohio CIOs, and the Central Ohio CIO Forum.
 Diane participates in national research data initiatives such as the APLU/AAU Open Data Initiative and is a member of the Finance Committee of the Ohio Supercomputer Center.
 Diane is a member of the Women’s Leadership Council and serves as a mentor in their E3 program.

-Diane has earned three degrees from Ohio State: M.Ed. (specialization: Instructional Design and Technology, 1996), B.A.
-(Spanish Literature, 1992) and B.A. in Journalism (1992).
+Diane earned three degrees from Ohio State: a Master of Education in Instructional Design and Technology, a Bachelor’s in Journalism, and a Bachelor’s in Spanish Literature.